Michelle Kwan: Filmography

-Kwan has guest-starred as herself in "Homer and Ned's Hail Mary Pass", an episode of The Simpsons, and in the Family Guy episode "A Hero Sits Next Door".
-She has also made guest star appearances in Arthur, Sabrina, the Teenage Witch, and various other television series.
-She provided the voice of a shopkeeper in Disney's direct-to-DVD sequel Mulan II, She also did the voice of a fictionalized version of herself called Michelle Kwanzleberry in the series finale of Wow!
+Kwan has guest-starred as herself in The Simpsons episode "Homer and Ned's Hail Mary Pass" and the Family Guy episode "A Hero Sits Next Door".
+She has also made guest appearances on Arthur (in the season 6 episode "The Good Sport"), Sabrina the Teenage Witch and various other television series.
+She provided the voice of a shopkeeper in Disney's direct-to-DVD sequel Mulan II.
+Kwan also did the voice of a fictionalized version of herself called Michelle Kwanzleberry in the penultimate episode of Wow!
 Wow!
-Wubbzy! in 2010, and she and fellow figure skater Brian Boitano appeared as announcers in the film Ice Princess.
+Wubbzy!.
+In 2005, she and fellow figure skater Brian Boitano appeared as announcers in the film Ice Princess.

-In 1998, Kwan struck a deal with Walt Disney Television that led to her starring in 3 prime-time skating specials on ABC: "Reflections on Ice" in 1998 (an ice skating adaptation of the Disney film Mulan, based on the Chinese legend), "Michelle Kwan skates to Disney's Greatest Hits" in 1999, and "Princess on Ice" in 2001, the last special featuring performances by pop bands O-Town and Shedaisy.
+In 1998, Kwan struck a deal with Walt Disney Television that led to her starring in 3 prime-time skating specials on ABC: Reflections on Ice in 1998 (an ice skating adaptation of the Disney film Mulan, based on the Chinese legend of Hua Mulan), Michelle Kwan Skates to Disney's Greatest Hits in 1999 and Princess on Ice in 2001, with the last special featuring performances by the boy band O-Town and the country music vocal group SHeDAISY.
 She also appeared in various other televised skating specials throughout her career.

-In 1999, she appeared in the Michelle Kwan Figure Skating computer game, released by Electronic Arts.
+In 1999, she appeared in the Michelle Kwan Figure Skating computer game (released by Electronic Arts).

 Other activities

 Scholastic published an autobiography by Kwan in 1998, titled Heart of a Champion, which is now in its sixth printing.

 In 1999, Kwan signed with Disney Publishing Worldwide for an 8-book deal which included an inspirational book for children titled, The Winning Attitude: What it Takes to be a Champion, as well as a series of fictional skating books inspired by Kwan and written by Nola Thacker called "Michelle Kwan presents Skating Dreams".

 In 2005, Kwan's family opened the EastWest Ice Palace in Artesia, California.
 The ice rink houses many of her skating medals and memorabilia.

 In January 2009, Kwan was appointed a member of the President's Council on Physical Fitness and Sports by George W. Bush, a role which she had continued into the Obama administration.

-Kwan has been a longtime supporter of the Special Olympics, taking part in "unified sports" events, which bring together athletes with intellectual disabilities and without.
+Kwan has been a longtime supporter of the Special Olympics, taking part in "unified sports" events that bring together athletes with and without intellectual disabilities.
 In 2011, she was added to the board of directors for the Special Olympics.